Bacteria under a microscrope

 Patients and physicians have reported higher satisfaction while using DAX.

 DAX Copilot is currently being used by 130 providers across 12 specialties at MUSC.
-As part of the program’s year-long pilot, physicians can provide feedback to improve the program further.
+As part of the program’s yearlong pilot, physicians can provide feedback to improve the program further.

 “This is what health care innovation is really all about.”

-Patients have also reported higher satisfaction among providers who have been utilizing DAX Copilot, which Torrence says is promising as the enterprise continues to grow and improve the program.
+Patients have also reported higher satisfaction among providers who have been utilizing DAX Copilot, which Torrence said is promising as the enterprise continues to grow and improve the program.
 MUSC providers who used DAX Copilot for five months reported a 20% decrease in time spent outside of work entering details in their patients’ charts.